Top tips for nature detectives at Coleton Fishacre

 The terraces and flower borders filled with a variety of flowers are a great nectar source for insects like butterflies, moths and bees.

-Nature detective top tip: the gardeners have created a pictorial meadow by the café which is perfect for insects; the seed mix is available to buy so that you can take a bit of Coleton Fishacre home with you and create your own wildlife haven.
+Nature detective top tip: the gardeners have created a pictorial meadow by the café which is perfect for insects; why not get some seed mix and create your own wildlife haven at home?

 Ponds and streams